norsys/rothenberg/README.md

 # Rothenberg

 `Rothenberg` allows a developper to create or maintain a Symfony application or a Symfony bundle very easily and without install something on his workstation (Mac or PC, Windows is not currently supported).
-To do that, it use `docker`, `docker-compose`, `make` and `composer`.
-`Rothenberg` is not a standalone project, and it must be used in the context of an another project.
+It is not a standalone project, so it must be used in the context of an another project.
-In the following, we will assume that `Rothenberg` was used from the directory `path/to/project`.

 ## TL;DR

-To use `Rothenberg` to develop or maintain a Symfony application, execute the following command in a terminal:
+If you have an UNIX operating system and `docker`, `GNU make` and an Internet access, to use `Rothenberg` to develop or maintain a Symfony application, execute the following command in a terminal:

 ```
 wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh
 ```

-Or to use `Rothenberg` in the context of a Symfony bundle, do:
+Or to use it in the context of a Symfony bundle, do:

 ```
 (export TARGET=bundle; wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh)
 ```

 But… maybe you should read the following information before executing one of these commands!

-## Objectives

-`Rothenberg` must allow a user to install an isolated Symfony environment on its workstation easily and rapidily in order to develop an application or a bundle.
-Morever, the user must only have a UNIX operating system, `docker`, a CLI HTTP client (aka *wget* or *curl*) and `make` to use it.
-It must be used for a "from scratch" project or in the context of an already existing project.
-And at least, it must be simple, easy and intuitive to use.

 ## Features